[EUobserved] Are ECB economists a 'tribe' or 'violinists'?

 This especially weighs down green investments, as EUobserver previously reported.

-If economists truly were violinists, they might have chosen music that fit the mood.
+In other words, if economists truly were violinists, they might have chosen music that fit the mood.
 Instead, they insist on repeating the same old tune.
 Rather like pumpjacks reciprocating in an oil well.

 The ECB will next decide on interest rates in March.